Rodgath/Dilaz-Metabox-Options/README.md

-# Dilaz Metaboxes Options
+# Dilaz Metabox Options
-This helps you to integrate [Dilaz Metaboxes Plugin](https://github.com/Rodgath/Dilaz-Metaboxes-Plugin) into your WordPress theme/plugin development.
+This helps you to integrate [Dilaz Metabox Plugin](https://github.com/Rodgath/Dilaz-Metabox-Plugin) into your WordPress theme/plugin development.